Electronic Signatures in Global and National Commerce Act

 Although every state has at least one law pertaining to electronic signatures, it is the federal law that lays out the guidelines for interstate commerce.
-The general intent of the ESIGN Act is spelled out in the first section (101.a), that a contract or signature “may not be denied legal effect, validity, or enforceability solely because it is in electronic form”.
+The general intent of the ESIGN Act is spelled out in the first section (101.a), that a contract or signature "may not be denied legal effect, validity, or enforceability solely because it is in electronic form".
 This simple statement provides that electronic signatures and records are just as good as their paper equivalents, and therefore subject to the same legal scrutiny of authenticity that applies to paper documents.

-Sections from the ESIGN Act
+Contents

 Definitions

-Sec 106 of the ESIGN Act defines:
+Section 106 of the ESIGN Act defines:

 Consumer disclosure

-Section 101 of the ESIGN Act, sub-section (b), preserves the rights of individuals to NOT USE electronic signatures.
+Section 101 of the ESIGN Act, sub-section (b), preserves the rights of individuals to choose not to electronic signatures.
 Here the law provides that individuals reserve the right to use a paper signature.
 Sub-section (c) is in direct support of (b) by requiring a "Consumer Disclosure" that the signatory has consented to use an electronic format.

-Section 101(c)(1)(C) states that the consumer also "consent electronically, in a manner that reasonably demonstrates that the consumer can access information in the electronic form that will be used to provide the information that is the subject of the consent".
+Section 101(c)(1)(C) states that the consumer also "consents electronically, in a manner that reasonably demonstrates that the consumer can access information in the electronic form that will be used to provide the information that is the subject of the consent".

 The consumer must provide affirmative consent, meaning that it cannot be assumed that a consumer has given consent simply because he/she has not chosen the option to deny consent, or has not responded to an option to grant consent.

 The first public implementation of Section 106 of the ESIGN Act came nine months prior to its approval, when in October 1999, SaveDaily.com founder Eric Solis, used an electronic signature to establish paperless brokerage accounts.
 Solis overcame the requirements of section 101(c)(1)(C) by causing the consumer to agree in advance via Consumer Disclosures that all communications, including signatures would be executed and delivered electronically.